chastellano/canardist/README.md

 ## Gameplay

 The landing page provides a randomly generated ID to link other people to the game.
-You can also create your own custom ID.
+Users can also create a custom ID for their game.
 A short explanation of the rules can also be found here.
-Once the user navigates to the room and enters their name, they can take a brief tour of the dashboard if it's their first time playing.
+Once the user enters the room, they are offered a brief tour of the dashboard if it's their first time playing.

 ![landing](https://user-images.githubusercontent.com/73765884/121802244-65d28700-cc09-11eb-9bac-4ea412883f89.png)
 ![finishTour](https://user-images.githubusercontent.com/73765884/121802249-666b1d80-cc09-11eb-8fa8-9f13d2cad3a6.png)
 <br><br><br>

-Once there are 5-10 people in the room, the action button will turn green indicating that a new game can start.
+Once there are 5-10 people in a room, the action button will turn green indicating that a new game can start.
+Multiplayer gameplay can also be simulated by navigating to the same room in different browser tabs.

 ![joinNewGame](https://user-images.githubusercontent.com/73765884/121802242-65d28700-cc09-11eb-97c5-7e5a2f2777cf.png)
 <br><br><br>

 While the strategy is best understood by playing through a couple rounds, the gameplay itself is fairly self-explanatory.
 Whenever an action is required of a player, they are either prompted through a push notification or the action button will appear green.
 Notifications will also appear in the chat during the game.